wjclavell/BidBall_backend/planning_directory/planning_worksheet.md

 ## Functional Components

-Based on the initial logic defined in the previous sections try and breakdown the logic further into functional components, and by that we mean functions.
-Try and capture what logic would need to be defined if the game was broken down into the following categories.
+Based on the initial logic defined in the previous sections try and breakdown the logic further into functional components.

-Time frames are also key in the development cycle.
-You have limited time to code all phases of the game.
-Your estimates can then be used to evalute game possibilities based on time needed and the actual time you have before game must be submitted.
-It's always best to pad the time by a few hours so that you account for the unknown so add and additional hour or two to each component to play it safe.

 #### MVP
 | Component | Priority | Estimated Time | Time Invetsted | Actual Time |